PriceBlocs/react-priceblocs-js/README.md

 ### checkout

 - Use the `checkout` function from context to start a checkout session
-- `checkout` accepts wither a single price or a collection or resources as an argument
+- `checkout` accepts either a single price or a collection or resources as an argument

 ```javascript
 const { checkout } = usePriceBlocsContext()